-A Sapphire blue Crystal Ice Cave in Vatnajökull Glacier in South-Iceland
+A Sapphire blue Crystal Ice Cave in Vatnajökull Glacier in South Iceland

-A Sapphire blue Crystal Ice Cave in Vatnajökull Glacier in South-Iceland
+A Sapphire blue Crystal Ice Cave in Vatnajökull Glacier in South Iceland

 Inside the Breiðamerkurjökull ice cave

-Visiting the blue ice cave in the Vatnajökull glacier is something I will never forget, it left me totally speechless!
-I was on a tour with the Guide to Iceland team with the purpose of checking out the ice caves in this area.
+I was on a tour with the Guide to Iceland team to check out the ice caves in this area.
 We had already visited the beautiful aquamarine ice caves in Fláajökull glacier earlier that same day.

 After visiting the ice cave in Fláajökull glacier, I was very excited about visiting another ice cave, as these rare natural ice caves are out of this world.